Expand All / Collapse All

 is due in March, so it is a good idea to have completed the program’s application before this date.

-However, many programs’ summer application deadlines are approximately three to six months before the programs begin.
+Many programs’ summer application deadlines are approximately three to six months before the programs begin.

 Many students find that investigating program options in the fall and sending out applications over winter break is an ideal timeline.